Warning: This interview contains mild spoilers for Blockers.

 "Kay Cannon especially was very aware of the delicacy of the subject matter, and how she was really pioneering this thing.
 It was a big conversation: Yeah, my character lets loose and does drugs, and drinks alcohol and all that.
 But consent needs to be abundantly clear.
 I feel like it sets a really nice example.
 This movie is funny, and I think comedy is the perfect vehicle for the feminist message because it’s just fun to watch, and relatable.
 I love the way the men respond and act in these situations, as well.
 They’re good examples of being respectful to us — as soon as my character is like, ‘Eh, I don’t feel like this is right,’ [Miles’ Robbins’ character] is like, ‘Oh, that is so fine.
 Let’s just hang out and get to know each other better.’

-"Teenagers are really just figuring out what’s okay, and what isn’t, and movies like American Pie, and really broad comedies that are very much male-centered, I really don’t feel like they lead by example really well, for girls or boys.
+"Teenagers are really just figuring out what’s okay, and what isn’t, and movies like American Pie, and really broad comedies that are very much male-centred, I really don’t feel like they lead by example really well, for girls or boys.
 This movie strikes a nice balance of that."

 "'That’s fucking awesome!'
 Sex is such a huge thing; it can take place in so many ways.
 But I thought that was the perfect way to go for Kayla.
 One of them goes all the way, one of them is like, ‘I don’t want to do this with a guy at all,’ and Kayla’s like, ‘I did something that was really fun!’
 A nice precursor to the next thing."